anyapages/eyes/README.md

 [Interactive version](https://anyapages.github.io/eyes.html)

 ## Roadmap
-I have created an animated penguin version and am planning to create more functions and characters.
+I have created an animated penguin version and been planning to create more functions and characters.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ## Authors and acknowledgment
 MIT